LeviScott29/100-Days-of-code/README.md

 Tip Calculator: Has the user input the total bill, how many people there are, and what percentage they want to tip and will print out the tip amount.

 Treasure Island Text Game: a multichoice text adventure to find treasure.

 Treasure Map: Has a user place an X on a 3X3 grid by choosing a letter and a number.

+Turtle: has visual graphic of turtle choose random spots on a screen to draw spiralgraphs that change colors